Creating architecture for life.

 Founded in 1985, by Peter Collins and Jim Caddaye (then Collins Caddaye Architects), the practice has evolved into a strong team of design-obsessed architects, dedicated to producing work of the highest integrity, led by Peter’s son, Andrew Collins.

 Through their shared commitment to exceptional design and absolute integrity, Peter and Andrew have grown the firm from a small family practice, into an award-winning design studio.
-In 2020, director David Pennington joined the team of like-minded architects – some who have been with the company since those early days.
+David Pennington joined the team of like-minded architects in 2009 and has grown with the firm to become a director in 2018.

 Our Vision Is 20/20